coleifer/huey/docs/recipes.rst

 master the pool reconnects to it automatically -- no restart required.
-Two caveats to understand: Redis replication is asynchronous, so writes that land in the failover window (enqueues, results) can be lost when the old master's unreplicated data is discarded; and a task that was dequeued but unfinished when its worker lost the connection is gone -- which is huey's normal at-most-once behavior on worker death, not something Sentinel introduces.
+Two caveats to understand: Redis replication is asynchronous, so writes that land in the failover window (enqueues, results) can be lost when the old master's unreplicated data is discarded; and dequeueing is destructive, so a task that has been handed to a worker exists only in that worker's memory -- if the worker dies mid-task it is gone, which is huey's normal at-most-once behavior, not something Sentinel introduces.
 High-availability Redis does not make individual tasks durable; pair it with idempotent task design and the :ref:`recipe-interrupted-tasks` recipe.

 **Valkey and Redict** are wire-compatible with Redis and work with :py:class:`RedisHuey` unchanged -- simply point it at your valkey host (the